AngusMcLure/PoolPoweR/README.md

 Power and sample size calculations for surveys using pool testing (AKA group testing).

-This package is under construction.
-Though we are fairly confident that implemented code is correct it is unstable.
-Names of functions, inputs, and outputs may change quickly.
-Use at your own risk!
+This package is under construction, with new functionality been added often.
+Though we are confident that implemented code is correct and have provided extensive documentation and tests within the package, names of functions, inputs, and outputs may change over time.
+For a code-free user interface to this package see [PoolTools](https://fredjaya.shinyapps.io/pooltools/).

 ## Installation
 ```r